 While some salespeople seem to be born into the role, ready to promote and sell, others may find they have an invisible, spirit-crushing fear that causes them to avoid certain tasks like the plague.
 And for salespeople who already live with a social anxiety disorder, many aspects of being a salesperson can trigger a combination of negative self-evaluations and reactions.
 But are there scientific reasons this happens?

-While some root causes change from one salesperson to the next, there are some tools that can help you better understand the primary factors that fuel your reluctance.
+While some root causes change from one salesperson to the next, there are some tools that can help you better understand the primary factors that fuel your reluctance and fear of cold calling.
 According to studies, the three primary reasons that salespeople become resistant to dialing the phone are nerves, rejection, and fatigue.
-Cold callers can often feel all three, but even just one can result in call reluctance.
+Cold callers can often feel all three, but even just one can result in call reluctance or fear of cold calling.

 - Nerves & the Fear of Failure – Most of us in sales need to perform well to meet quotas and other payment incentives.
 This can weigh on the mind, bringing out a fear of failure in us that can prevent us from putting our best foot forward.
 This can also include feelings of imposter syndrome and the belief you will not deliver.
 Successful selling involves two parts; the first is selling to yourself and the second is selling to your client.
 If you are not 100% sold on the quality of your service, you will tend to avoid selling situations.